About

 4

-Most doctors insist on an office visit to solve medical problems - only to punt them to a specialist.
+Most doctors insist on an office visit to solve medical problems - only to punt them off to a specialist.
 I try to handle your problems directly - without delay - making better use of your time.
 Either in the office, out of the office, after office hours, or on our devices.

 Lifelong learning